FerHaller/FerHaller/README.md

 - 👋 Hi, I’m @FerHaller
-- 👀 I’m interested in User Experience Development
+- 👀 Nowadays, I only take projects that I love to do...
-- 🌱 I’m currently learning US/UI
+- 🌱 currently learning front
 - 💞️ I’m looking to collaborate on Non fundable Proyects
 - 📫 How to reach me fernandodanielhaller@gmail.com